Friday, December 17, 2010

 Still Life in Bright Yellow

-This is one of the most recent still life with four vases it is twice as large as the "original" version and is full of yellow.
+This is one of the most recent still life with four vases.
+It is twice as large as the "original" version and is full of yellow.
 It's such a feel happy painting!

 The Development of a Composition